-1.8 The council is committed to maximising the economic potential of Maidstone and enabling the creation of jobs for all residents of different backgrounds and skill levels.
+1.11 The council is committed to maximising the economic potential of Maidstone and enabling the creation of jobs for all residents of different backgrounds and skill levels.
 While growth is imperative, it needs to be achieved sustainably without sacrificing the environmental qualities that make Maidstone a special place.

-1.9 By 2031, we aim to:
+1.12 By 2031, we aim to:

-- enable the creation of 14,400 jobs in a range of sectors and occupations - raise economic output (GVA) per head to the level of the South East - raise the skills profile of Maidstone to the South East average - 1.10 In 2008, together with stakeholders from education, the business community and the public sector, we developed a long term economic vision for Maidstone to become a 21st Century county town.
+- enable the creation of 14,400 jobs in a range of sectors and occupations9 - raise economic output (GVA) per head10 to the level of the South East - raise the skills profile of Maidstone to the South East average - 1.13 In 2008, together with stakeholders from education, the business community and the public sector, we developed a long term economic vision for Maidstone to become a 21st Century county town.
 The long term ambitions described in the vision remain largely the same today as six years ago.
-However, achieving them has been made all the more difficult by the recession, which has slowed the rate of growth, increased unemployment and stymied investment. - 1.11 The recession has resulted in some fundamental structural shifts in the national economy.
+However, achieving them has been made all the more difficult by the recession, which has slowed the rate of growth, increased unemployment and stymied investment. - 1.14 The recession has resulted in some fundamental structural shifts in the national economy.
 Whereas the public sector was a key driver of employment growth in the early part of the decade (which was to the benefit of Maidstone as a county town), efforts to reduce the national deficit and the knock-on effects on the budgets of public sector agencies, mean that these jobs can no longer be relied upon.
-Growth in private sector employment is now critical to Maidstone's future prosperity. - 1.12 Moreover, the policy context is now significantly different from before.
+Growth in private sector employment is now critical to Maidstone's future prosperity. - 1.15 Moreover, the policy context is now significantly different from before.
 National economic policy is shaped by BIS's Industrial Strategy with its focus on sector partnerships and "eight great technologies".
-At the regional level, Regional Development Agencies have been replaced by Local Enterprise Partnerships and there are new Strategic Economic Plans which influence the funding opportunities available. - 1.13 The vision and strategy builds from a body of evidence and academic thinking about what makes local economies successful.
+At the regional level, Regional Development Agencies have been replaced by Local Enterprise Partnerships and there are new Strategic Economic Plans which influence the funding opportunities available. - 1.16 The vision and strategy builds from a body of evidence and academic thinking about what makes local economies successful.
 Successful towns and cities tend to be those that are competitive, productive and innovative.
-They have the ability to continually upgrade their business environment, skills base, physical, social and cultural infrastructures and to attract the most profitable firms and the most talented people.
+They have the ability to continually upgrade their business environment, skills base, physical, social and cultural infrastructures and to attract the most profitable firms and the most talented people. - 1.17 The visioning work in 2008 has been updated to reflect the economic circumstances and policy environment today and is captured in our Vision Statement below.